-For the active substance(s) and metabolite(s), PEC{max (1st season}), PEC{21 dayTWA} and PEC{acc18} should be reported and used in risk assessments.
-In some MS of the Northern Zone, other PEC{TWA} might exceptionally be considered acceptable for the ecotoxicological risk assessment.
-In this case, these should additionally be reported.
-PEC{acc} can be calculated for applications every year, every 2nd or every 3rd year.
+For the active substance(s) and metabolite(s), $PEC{max (1st season)}$ , $PEC{21 dayTWA}$ and $PEC{acc}^{20}$ should be reported and used in risk assessments.
+In some MS of the Northern Zone, other $PEC{TWA}$ might exceptionally be considered acceptable for the ecotoxicological risk assessment.
+In this case, these should additionally be reported. $PEC{acc}$ can be calculated for applications every year, every $2^{nd}$ or every $3^{rd}$ year.
 Please see Table 12 for possible crop rotations periods in years for each member state.

-For $PEC{max (1st season)}$ and PEC{TWA} a soil depth of 5 cm shall be used.
-For PEC{acc} calculations 5 cm PEC values should always be reported.
+For PECmax (1st season) and PECTWA a soil depth of 5 cm shall be used.
+For PECacc calculations 5 cm PEC values should always be reported.
 A soil depth of 20 cm can be considered as a refinement for the years before the last application if tilling is a normal agricultural practice.
 The calculator permits for adjustment of the mixing depth (5-20 cm) according to tilling practice for the crop.
 The last year mixing depth must however always be set to 5 cm.
 Examples of crops where this refinement cannot be used are no-tillage farming systems, orchards and golf courses.
+For the product, the PECmax of the first year should be reported and referred to as PECproduct.